-The North Carolina Plus America Pageant allows many opportunities to showcase your beauty, talent and intellect.
+The North Carolina Plus America Pageant's mission of motivating plus size women to embrace their inner "Queen" allows many opportunities to showcase your beauty, talent and intellect.
 Delegates are encouraged to compete in both required and optional categories.
 This helps to promote a well-rounded delegate who can showcase her greatest qualities.

 Required competition categories are mandatory categories that each delegate must participate, in order to be considered for the title of Miss, Ms., or Mrs. North Carolina Plus America.
 The pageant night competition consists of three (3) categories.